Is this thing darling, or what??

 I first saw one of these types of needle holders at my friend's house.
 She's had it for a while, and loves hers!
 I made myself a pattern, and it was a fun project.

-In order to make it fold properly I ironed the folds.
+Next, in order to make it fold properly I ironed the folds.
 This really helped me when trying to make that nice folded shape at the end.
 If you start by placing the tab up, fold the flower shape diagonally to one side and iron, and then fold it diagonally the other way and iron.
 It will be folded along the sewn lines when done this way.

 Awesome!
 Now, I have this great fabric needle holder - with the needles securely in the felt, no lost needles because it folds it up into a cute little bundle for safekeeping.

 This is such a quick project, you'll want to make a few for your friends.
 And they will love them too!
-I think I might make some of these as Christmas presents (too soon? ;) )

 Follow me on Instagram @ diaryofacraftylady